 First, do a quick primary scan.
 Briefly check every department just to see what jumps out at you.
 The goal is to find the good stuff first and grab it.
 If you’re unsure about an item, don’t leave it behind.
 Put it in your cart and make your final decision later.

 Not sure what constitutes a hidden gem?
-Start with “8 Things I Always Buy at Thrift Stores.”
+Start with “8 Things You Should Be Buying at Thrift Stores.”

 2. Check the fitting rooms